jdevera/sub/README.md

     These commands are mostly used as examples and for testing sub modifications

     Some useful sub example commands are:
-       + advanced  List all Advanced sub Example Scripts
-       + basic     List all basic sub Example Scripts
+       ↬  advanced  List all Advanced sub Example Scripts ↬  basic     List all basic sub Example Scripts

     See 'sub help example <command>' for information on a specific command.

-Container names appear preceded by a plus sign (`+`) in the summaries view.
+Container names appear preceded by an arrow (`↬ `) in the summaries view.

 There is a `doc.txt` file directly under the `libexec` directory.
 From this one only the _Help_ text is used, it can be a useful place to describe your sub.